What Is Blockchain Technology?

 Blockchain technology or sometimes called ‘Distributed Ledger Technology’ (DLT), is referred to as the transparent and publicly accessible ledger.
 Blockchain has made digital assets unalterable with the help of decentralization and cryptographic hashing.

 Blockchain technology allows users to transfer the ownership of digital assets securely with the use of public-key encryption as well as proof of work methods.

 Moreover, the blockchain network is maintained through decentralized consensus.
 Since blockchain operates on decentralization, it cannot be controlled by third parties such as governments and central banks.
-In other words, the larger the network becomes decentralized, it becomes more secure.
+In other words, the larger the network becomes decentralized, the more secure it becomes.

 Put more simply, in blockchain technology; digital assets are distributed instead of copy that makes it a decentralized distribution platform.
 Since the blockchain technology is decentralized, it allows real-time access to users that make it transparent.
 Blockchain technology is a transparent ledger that creates trust in digital assets.

-Blockchain technology is basically a combination of 3 key proven technologies that include internet, protocol governing incentivization, and private key cryptography.
+Blockchain technology is basically a combination of 3 key proven technologies: internet, protocol governing incentivization, and private key cryptography.
 These technologies have made Satoshi Nakamoto’s idea of Bitcoin so valuable.

 History of Blockchain Technology